xremap/xremap/README.md

 ```

 The application name can be specified as a normal string to exactly match the name,
-or a regex surrounded by `/`s like `/application/`.
+or a regex surrounded by `/` like `/application/`.

-To check the application names, you can use the following commands:
+To check the application names, you can use the following command:

-#### X11

 ```
-$ wmctrl -x -l
-0x02800003  0 slack.Slack           ubuntu-jammy Slack | general | ruby-jp
-0x05400003  0 code.Code             ubuntu-jammy application.rs - xremap - Visual Studio Code
+xremap --list-windows
 ```

-You may use the entire string of the third column (`slack.Slack`, `code.Code`),
-or just the last segment after `.` (`Slack`, `Code`).
+It was added in `v0.15.5`.
+[See methods prior to that](https://github.com/xremap/xremap/tree/v0.15.4#application).
+It doesn't work on GNOME Wayland or KDE Wayland, though.
+But there it's possible to do:

 #### GNOME Wayland